 6 Steps to train your cat to keep out of a room

 Now that you are familiar with most common cat repellents, here is the step-by-step procedure of training (yes, training) your cat not to enter the room:

-- Enrich the environment in all the other rooms your cat is allowed to step in.
+Make the rooms your feline friend is allowed to step in more attractive.
 There are plenty of ways to do this.
-Create several perches above the ground level (cat tree, shelves, window perches) to expand his vertical territory, create places to hide (boxes, niches, cat houses), introduce interaction objects (puzzle feeders, toys), and provide an outdoor view.
-All these modifications will improve your cat’s life and reduce his stress.
-At some point, the rest of your house may become so much fun for your cat that he does not need to enter the undesired room because it’s not as much fun, even without a deterrent.
+Mental stimulation is something your cat will benefit from.
+Create several perches above the ground level (cat tree, cat shelves, window perches) to expand their vertical space.
+Create a hiding spot (boxes, niches, cat houses), introduce interaction objects (puzzle feeders, a scratching post, cat toys), and provide an outdoor view.
+All these modifications will improve your cat’s life and reduce their stress.
+At some point, the rest of your house may become so much fun for your cat that they don’t need to enter the undesired room because it’s not as much fun, even without a deterrent.

 It’s really hard work, we know.
-Some might ask, “Can I skip it?”
-Our answer would be – yes.
+Some might ask, can I skip it?
+Our answer would be yes.

 In order to keep your cat out of the room, it is not necessary to do all the things listed above.
 A deterrent alone should work well enough like the sssCat and ScatMat .